Mannyy22/aws-bootcamp-cruddur-2023/journal/week1.md

 * Docker lets us containerizes our application so the application can be used across differnt hardware devices.

 ### Creaing Dockerfile
- <p>We created a Dockerfile in `backend-flask/Dockerfile` using the commands below.
+ <p>We created a Dockerfile in `backend-flask/Dockerfile` using the commands below, these commands are instructions on how to build our Docker Image.
 When we execute the Dockerfile, this file will build our image.</p>

  ```dockerfile
 FROM python:3.10-slim-buster